backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/SOA Extra Notes.md

 - If all instances in an Auto Scaling group are protected from *termination during scale in*, and a scale-in event occurs, its *desired capacity is decremented*.
 	- However, the Auto Scaling group *can't terminate the required number of instances* until their instance scale-in protection settings are disabled.
+- 5 PB of data - snowball edge.
+- Create one CloudWatch dashboard and **add a graph per region** using the *region selector* in the top right corner of the AWS Console.
+- By default, when you attach a *non-root EBS volume to an instance, its `DeleteOnTermination` attribute is set to false*.
+	- Therefore, the default is to *preserve these volumes*.
+	- After the instance terminates, you can take a snapshot of the preserved volume or attach it to another instance.
+	- You *must delete a volume to avoid incurring further charges*.
+- By design, Aurora Serverless connects to a proxy fleet of DB instances that scales automatically.
+	- Because there *isn't a direct DB instance to access and host the log files*, you can't view the logs directly from the Amazon Relational Database Service (Amazon RDS) console.
+	- However, you can view and download logs that are sent to the CloudWatch console.

+> [!question]- A telecommunications company runs its business on AWS Cloud with Amazon EC2 instances and Amazon S3 buckets.
+Of late, users are complaining of **intermittently** receiving 500 Internal Error response when accessing the S3 bucket.
+The team is looking at a way to track the frequency of the error and fix the issue.
+What will you suggest to monitor and fix the error?
+> Enable Amazon CloudWatch metrics that include a metric for 5xx server errors. *Retrying generally fixes this error*.

+> [!question]- An application hosted on Amazon EC2 instances polls messages from Amazon SQS queue for downstream processing.
+The team is now looking at configuring an Auto Scaling group to scale using the CloudWatch metrics for Amazon SQS queue to process messages without delays.
+As a Systems Administrator, which feature or dimension of an SQS queue will you pick to collect SQS data from CloudWatch metrics?
+> *Queue name of the SQS queue* should be used to fetch the necessary data from CloudWatch metrics.
+> ---
+> *The only dimension that Amazon SQS sends to CloudWatch is QueueName*.
+This means that all available statistics are filtered by QueueName.

+> [!question]- A developer is trying to access an Amazon S3 bucket for storing the images used by the web application.
+The S3 bucket has public read access enabled on it.
+However, when the developer tries to access the bucket, an error pops up - `403 Access Denied`.
+The confused developer has connected with you to know why he has no access to the public S3 bucket.
+As a SysOps Administrator, how will you troubleshoot this issue?
+> Run the `AWSSupport-TroubleshootS3PublicRead` automation document on AWS Systems Manager to help diagnose issues with accessing objects from a public S3 bucket.

+- ALB -> Listeners -> Target Groups

 ## Interesting Ideas
 - To automatically shut down unused instances: create an Amazon CloudWatch alarm that monitors the CPUUtilization metric and stops the EC2 instances if the utilization is <5% for a 30-minute period.